wfunk-lumeris/Covid/README.md

 In other words we answered, if an organization's effectiveness at reducing admission turns out to be low, moderate, or high, how much money can they spend on the proactive outreach and still come out ahead?
 The **higher that dollar amount the better the predictive model** since there would be more money to spend and still be "profitable".
 Our analysis showed that for an organization that's moderately effective at reducing admission (50% effective) for people in the Top 1% highest risk group, they can still come out ahead using our model if they spend up to $1,382 per person (the estimated breakeven for low and highly successful programs is $691 and $2,073, respectively).

-Said a different way, organizations using this predictive model to engage with the top 1% highest risk people in their population to reduce hospitalizations by 50%, can generally spend up to $1,382 per person to achieve that objective and still breakeven.
+Said a different way, organizations using this COVID-19 Hospitalization Index to engage with the top 1% highest risk people in their population to reduce hospitalizations by 50%, can generally spend up to $1,382 per person to achieve that objective and still breakeven.
 Of course, this economic analysis does not include the humanistic value of helping people stay safely at home avoiding adverse events, as well as the ability to free up system capacity for anticipated surges in hospitalizations during the COVID-19 epidemic.

 The breakeven point for the cost of interventions toward the Top 1% and Top 5% are shown in the table below: